Quantco/glum/README.md

 * Normal, Poisson, logistic, gamma, and Tweedie distributions, plus varied and customizable link functions
 * Box constraints, linear inequality constraints, sample weights, offsets

 This repo also includes tools for benchmarking GLM implementations in the `glum_benchmarks` module.
 For details on the benchmarking, [see here](src/glum_benchmarks/README.md).
-Although the performance of `glum` relative to `glmnet` and `h2o` depends on the specific problem, we find that when N >> K (there are more samples than predictors), it is consistently much faster for a wide range of problems.
+Although the performance of `glum` relative to `glmnet` and `h2o` depends on the specific problem, we find that when N >> K (there are more observations than predictors), it is consistently much faster for a wide range of problems.

 ![](docs/_static/headline_benchmark.png)